Nandini1510/Voice_assistant_with_python/README.md

 # Voice_assistant_with_python
-This project builds an AI voice assistant using Python.
+This project builds an AI voice assistant using Python.<br>
-The voice assistant can perform the following tasks:
+The voice assistant can perform the following tasks:<br>
 1.Opens a wepage : Youtube , G-Mail , Google Chrome<br>
 2.Predicts time<br>
 3.Fetch Top headlines from Times of India<br>